About CMU

 OfficeB331

 In addition to regularly teaching introductory courses in theology, ethics, and philosophy, Chris also offers numerous upper-level seminars addressing topics of contemporary concern.
-Recent seminars have explored the topics of animal life, the concept of the secular, and the contemporary interest among philosophers and political theorists in the writings of Saint Paul.
+Recent seminars have explored the topics of animal life, the invention of "nature," the concept of the secular, and the problem of pain.
 One of his favourite things about teaching is to take challenging theoretical texts and help students try to make sense of them.

 Chris graduated with a PhD in Theology and Ethics from the Duke University Department of Religion in 2002.
 He earned and MA in Philosophy from the University of Manitoba and has undergraduate degrees in both Philosophy and Theology.
 Before coming to CMU, he taught courses at Duke University and Meredith College in Raleigh, NC.
 He returned to Duke University in 2008-09 as a visiting scholar.